-In order to get a settlement or verdict after a car accident, the insurance company and jury will consider your “damages.”
-Damages refer to the amount of money that the plaintiff has incurred to cover what they have lost.
-Basically, the amount of money to fully compensate the victim had the accident never occurred.
+To obtain a settlement or verdict after a car accident, the insurance company and jury will consider your “damages.”
+Damages refer to the amount of money the plaintiff has incurred to cover their loss.
+The amount of money to fully compensate the victim had the accident never occurred.

 The two primary categories of damages are “Economic” and “Non-Economic.”

-Economic damages are also referred to as “special damages,” and are based on specific losses.
-If you’ve handled a few car accident cases, you’ve likely her and adjuster ask, “what are the specials in this case.”
-The adjuster is basically asking for the hard costs incurred, and is wanting to know the total medical bills and lost income.
+Economic damages are also called “special damages” based on specific losses.
+If you’ve handled a few car accident cases, you’ve likely heard an adjuster ask, “What are the specials in this case.”
+The adjuster asks for the hard costs incurred and wants to know the total medical bills and lost income.

-Non-economic damagers are often referred to as “general damages,” and are based on subjective factors.
+Non-economic damages are often called “general damages” based on subjective factors.
 The most common example here is “pain and suffering.”
-Pain and suffering doesn’t have a price listed, but is a cost people incur after an injury car accident.
+Pain and suffering don’t have a price listed, but it is a cost people incur after an injury or car accident.